Darkness4/train-station/README.md

 ![image-20201129022715761](assets/image-20201129022715761.png)

-Voici l'architecture de l'application (en terme de réception de données).

-Dans la couche **Data** :
+The **Data** layer:

-- La couche Data fonction sous Kotlin Coroutines et Kotlin Flow.
+- The Data layer runs under Kotlin Coroutines and Kotlin Flow.

-- *Room* est le cache de l'application
+- _Room_ is the application's cache
-  - Le cache stocke temporairement les `StationModel`
+  - The cache temporarily stores the `StationModel`
-  - Le cache est observable en utilisant Kotlin Flow
+  - The cache is observable using Kotlin Flow
-  - *Room* est capable de fournir un [`PagingSource`](https://developer.android.com/reference/kotlin/androidx/paging/PagingSource). `PagingSource` est capable de charger des pages de données stockées dans un [`PagingData`](https://developer.android.com/reference/kotlin/androidx/paging/PagingData).
-  - *Room* exécute les requêtes dans une coroutine Kotlin dans le [thread IO](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-dispatchers/-i-o.html).
+  - _Room_ is able to provide a [`PagingSource`](https://developer.android.com/reference/kotlin/androidx/paging/PagingSource).
+The `PagingSource` is able to load pages of data stored in a [`PagingData`](https://developer.android.com/reference/kotlin/androidx/paging/PagingData).
+  - _Room_ executes requests in a Kotlin coroutine in the [IO thread](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-dispatchers/-i-o.html).
-- *Retrofit* est le client HTTP
+- _Retrofit_ is the HTTP client
-  - Le client HTTP fournit des `Paginated<StationModel>` (des `List<StationModel>` par page).
+  - The HTTP client provides `Paginated<StationModel>` (a `List<StationModel>` per page).
-  - Le client HTTP exécute les requêtes dans une coroutine Kotlin
+  - The HTTP client executes requests in a Kotlin coroutine
-- `StationRemoteMediator` charge les pages issues du cache ou les réponses HTTP selon la connectivité.
+- `StationRemoteMediator` loads pages from the cache or from HTTP responses depending on connectivity.
-  - La logique peut se résumer à la suivante :
-    - Il charge la page suivante/précédente/initiale en lançant une requête HTTP
-    - Il **met en cache les `StationModel` de la réponse HTTP**.
-  - Il implémente [`RemoteMediator`](https://developer.android.com/reference/kotlin/androidx/paging/RemoteMediator), médiateur entre la source local et la source distante.
+  - The logic can be summarised as follows:
+    - It loads the next/previous/initial page by making an HTTP request
+    - It **caches the `StationModel` of the HTTP response**.
+    - It implements [`RemoteMediator`](https://developer.android.com/reference/kotlin/androidx/paging/RemoteMediator), mediating between the local and remote source.
-- `StationRepositoryImpl` implémente `StationRepository` et exécute les méthodes CRUD.
+- The `StationRepositoryImpl` implements `StationRepository` and executes CRUD methods.
-  - Pour les actions asynchrones, les `StationModel` de la réponse sont mise en cache et sont retournés.
-  - Pour une action d'observation (`watch`/`watchOne`), nous observons le cache directement **sans lancer de requête HTTP**.
-  - Pour les données paginées, nous créons et exécutons le [`Pager`](https://developer.android.com/reference/kotlin/androidx/paging/Pager) pour **récupérer les `PagingData` issue du cache.** Selon que l'on consume le flux de `PagingData<Station>`, `Pager` contactera `StationRemoteMediator` pour charger davantage de page de données.
+  - For asynchronous actions, the `StationModel` of the response is cached and returned.
+  - For a watch action (`watch`/`watchOne`), we observe the cache directly **without making an HTTP request**.
+  - For paged data, we create and run the [`Pager`](https://developer.android.com/reference/kotlin/androidx/paging/Pager) to **retrieve the `PagingData` from the cache.** Depending on whether we consume the `PagingData<Station>` stream, `Pager` will contact `StationRemoteMediator` to load more page data.
-  - Les données `StationModel` sont transformées en `Station` (entity).
-Nous séparons ainsi les responsabilités entre les models et entities.
+  - The `StationModel` data is transformed into a `Station` (entity).
+We thus separate the responsibilities between models and entities.

-Dans la couche **Domain** :

-- Les entités et code métiers sont définies ici.
-- Actuellement, notre `stationRepository` satisfait la plupart des cas d'utilisation (afficher une liste de `Station`, afficher les détails d'une `Station`, mettre à jour une `Station`...).
-- Nous ajoutons la méthode `toggleFavorite` dans l'entité `Station`.
+In the **Domain** layer:

+- Entities and business code are defined here.
+- Currently, our `stationRepository` satisfies most use cases (displaying a list of `Stations`, displaying details of a `Station`, updating a `Station`...).
+- We add the `toggleFavorite` method to the `Station` entity.

 Dans la couche **Presentation** :

-- Les données sont observables dans les `ViewModel` en tant que [`LiveData`](https://developer.android.com/reference/androidx/lifecycle/LiveData) ou [`Flow`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-flow/).
-- Dans la page principale :
-  - Le `MainActivity` contient un `ViewPager2` et un `TabLayout`.
-Le `ViewPager2` affiche les `Fragments`.
-Le `TabLayout` est le bandeau supérieur affichant la page (voir maquette.).
-Le lien entre les deux est assuré par un `TabLayoutMediator`.
+- Data is observable in the `ViewModel` as [`StateFlow`](https://developer.android.com/kotlin/flow/stateflow-and-sharedflow)
+- In the main page:
+  - The `MainActivity` contains a `ViewPager2` and a `TabLayout`.
+The `ViewPager2` displays the `Fragments`.
+The `TabLayout` is the top banner displaying the page (see mockup.).
+The link between the two is provided by a `TabLayoutMediator`.
-  - Dans le `StationListFragment`, le `RecyclerView` affichant les stations possède 2 adapteurs.
+  - In the `StationListFragment`, the `RecyclerView` displaying the stations has 2 adapters.
-    - `StationsAdapter` qui implémente `PagingDataAdapter` et affiche les données paginées `PagingData<Station>` dans le `RecyclerView`
-    - `StationLoadStateAdapter` qui implémente `LoadStateAdapter` et permet les pages (ou afficher les erreurs de chargement d'une page)
+    - The `StationsAdapter` which implements the `PagingDataAdapter` and displays the paged `PagingData<Station>` in the `RecyclerView`.
+    - `StationLoadStateAdapter` which implements the `LoadStateAdapter` and allows pages to load (or displays page load errors)
-  - `MainViewModel` (ViewModel de la page principale) :
+  - The `MainViewModel` (ViewModel of the main page):
-    - observe les actions utilisateurs ("charger la page des détails", "rafraichir manuellement la page" et "mettre en favoris ou non")
-    - expose l'observable `Flow<PagingData<Station>>` pour pouvoir le stocker dans le `StationsAdapter` (avec la méthode `stationsAdapter.submitData`)
-- Dans la page des détails :
+    - observes user actions ("load details page", "manually refresh page" and "bookmark or not")
+    - exposes the `Flow<PagingData<Station>>` observable so that it can be stored in the `StationsAdapter` (with the `stationsAdapter.submitData` method)
+  - The `AuthViewModel`:
+    - allows user to login.
+Since, the View Model is scoped to the `MainActivity` the user session is stored.
+- In the details page:
-  - Il y a un Google Maps qui affiche la position de la station de train
+  - There is a Google Maps that displays the position of the train station
-  - `DetailsViewModel` charge les détails de la station et expose un observable `LiveData<Station>`
-- Dans les deux pages :
-  - Le résultat d'une action **asynchrone** est observable en tant que `networkStatus: LiveData<Result<Unit>>`.
-Selon le résultat, on affichera un [*Toast*](https://developer.android.com/guide/topics/ui/notifiers/toasts) en cas d'erreur.
+  - `DetailsViewModel` loads the station details and exposes an obersable `StateFlow<Station>`
+- In both pages:
+  - The result of an **asynchronous** action is observable as `networkStatus: StateFlow<Result<Unit>`.
+Depending on the result, a [_Toast_](https://developer.android.com/guide/topics/ui/notifiers/toasts) will be displayed if an error occurs.

-### Technologies Utilisées
+### Technologies used

-#### Android spécifique
+#### Android dependencies and AndroidX

-- Room, en tant que cache
+- Room, as a cache
-- Retrofit, en tant que client HTTP
+- Retrofit + OkHttp 4, as an HTTP client
-- Data Binding, pour le data et view binding bidirectionnel
+- Data Binding, for bidirectional data and view binding
-- ViewModel et LiveData, pour faire du MVVM et éviter les problèmes de lifecycle des fragments/activities
+- ViewModel and StateFlow, to do MVVM and avoid fragment/activities lifecycle issues
-- ViewPager 2, en tant que hôte de navigation horizontale
+- ViewPager 2, as a horizontal navigation host
-- Paging 3, en tant que solution pour les données paginées
+- Paging 3, as a solution for paged data
-- Android KTX, pour les extensions de Kotlin, aidant l'utilisation de certaines dépendances
+- Android KTX, for Kotlin extensions, helping to use certain dependencies
-- Hilt, pour l'injection de dépendances
+- Hilt, for dependency injection
 - Google Maps SDK for Android
+- Firebase Auth for authentication

-#### Kotlin en général
+#### Kotlin in general

 - Kotlin Coroutines + Kotlin Flow, pour l'asynchrone
-- Moshi, pour la serialisation en JSON
+- Kotlinx.serialization, pour la serialisation en JSON

 ### Références